NateWr/good-reviews-wp/readme.txt

 * Add a link to the review or the reviewer's organization to increase credibility
 * Schema.org markup for better SEO
 * Add reviews to any page, post or sidebar
+* Show a single review, all reviews or a category of reviews
+* List reviews or cycle through them with a fader

 This plugin is part of a group of plugins for restaurants.
 Check out the [Food and Drink Menu](http://wordpress.org/plugins/food-and-drink-menu/), [Restaurant Reservations](http://wordpress.org/plugins/restaurant-reservations/) and [Business Profile](http://wordpress.org/plugins/business-profile/) plugins as well.